 Although a mixed-model, repeated-measures analysis was performed on the placebo-controlled period at weeks 24 and 48,18 observed data were analysed for the week 96 period because all endpoints during the open-label period were exploratory.
 Exploratory efficacy endpoints in the open-label period were assessed in the modified intent-to-treat population (all randomly assigned patients who received any study drug).
-Safety was assessed in all patients who received study drug and provided at least one safety assessment after treatment (safety population) and was summarised by treatment received.
-No comparative statistical analyses were performed for the open-label period, and data from escape patients were not censored.21
+Safety was assessed in all patients who received study drug and provided at least one safety assessment after treatment (safety population) and was summarised by treatment received. .
+The study was not designed or powered for formal statistical comparison of the two treatment arms within the open-label period or with the original tocilizumab arm at week 48 because of inherent biases of open label results.
+However, 95% confidence intervals (CIs) were calculated as descriptive statistics using the Pearson Clopper method for exact binomial, and CIs for rates of AEs were based on the Poisson distribution.21 Data from escape patients were not censored.

 RESULTS